Reading Time: 42 minutes

 - 93 percent of the attacks were premeditated and the shooter intended to harm their victims prior to the attack

-The Leading Causes of School Shootings
+What Are the Leading Causes of School Shootings?

 In terms of possible reasons for acts of gun violence in schools, researchers and the findings of the Safe Schools Initiative report suggest three main reasons:

 - Bullying: Approximately 71 percent of attackers had been victims of severe bullying, leading to feelings of humiliation and the desire to either commit suicide or take revenge.

 - Not taking psychiatric medication: Approximately 10 percent of perpetrators were receiving treatment for their diagnosed mental illness, but were not taking the medication prescribed due to adverse side effects.

 - Medication withdrawal: In at least 27 school shootings that killed 72 students and wounded 162 students and faculty, attackers were withdrawing from psychiatric medication.
 There are 22 psychiatric medications that carry FDA warnings about side effects such as mania, hostility, and violence.